visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/OnionPeel_operator.rst

 the layer number.

 By default, Onion Peel will honor the structure of the original mesh.
 In some cases, as with arbitrary polyhedral data, you may want to see how VisIt split the original mesh.
-In this case, use the dropdown to change to **Honor actual mesh**.
+In this case, use the combo box to change to
+**Honor actual mesh**.